FoodHaven/ReadMe/README.md

 - Figaro
   - Used to mask API key(s) from files.
   - Documentation for Figaro can be found here: https://rubygems.org/gems/figaro/versions/1.1.1

+- jsbundling-rails
+  - Documentation for jsbundling-rails can be found here: https://github.com/rails/jsbundling-rails

 <h2>Microservice: https://github.com/FoodHaven/microservice-api</h2>